 Usually through the consumption of food or water contaminated with animal feces.
 Transmission can also occur through direct contact with infected animals or their environment and directly between humans.

-Nontyphoidal salmonellae are a leading cause of bacterial diarrhea worldwide; they are estimated to cause 94 million cases of gastroenteritis and 115,000 deaths globally each year.
+Nontyphoidal salmonellae are a leading cause of bacterial diarrhea worldwide; they are estimated to cause approximately 153 million cases of gastroenteritis and 57,000 deaths globally each year.
 The risk of Salmonella infection among travelers returning to the United States varies by region of the world visited.
-In one analysis, the incidence of laboratory-confirmed infections from 2004 through 2009 was 7.1 cases per 100,000 among travelers to Latin American and Caribbean, 5.8 cases per 100,000 among travelers to Asia, and 25.8 cases per 100,000 among travelers to Africa.
+The incidence of laboratory-confirmed infections from 2004 through 2009 was 7.1 cases per 100,000 among travelers to Latin America and the Caribbean, 5.8 cases per 100,000 among travelers to Asia, and 25.8 cases per 100,000 among travelers to Africa.
 The true number of illnesses is much higher, because most ill people do not have a stool specimen tested.
-Travelers with salmonellosis were most likely to report visiting the following countries: Mexico (38% of travel-associated salmonellosis), India (9%), Jamaica (7%), the Dominican Republic (4%), China (3%), and the Bahamas (2%); these findings are influenced by the number of travelers to different destinations.
+US travelers with salmonellosis were most likely to report visiting the following countries: Mexico (38% of travel-associated salmonellosis), India (9%), Jamaica (7%), the Dominican Republic (4%), China (3%), and the Bahamas (2%); these findings are influenced by the number of travelers to different destinations.
 A systematic review of travelers’ diarrhea etiology studies published from 2002 through 2011 found that Salmonella was detected in <5% of patients who had traveled to Latin America, the Caribbean, and South Asia and in 5%–15% of patients who had traveled to Africa or Southeast Asia.
-Salmonella infection and carriage has been reported among internationally adopted children.
+Salmonella infection and carriage have been reported among internationally adopted children.

 Gastroenteritis is the most common clinical presentation of nontyphoidal Salmonella infection.
-The incubation period of nontyphoidal salmonellosis is 6–72 hours, but illness usually occurs within 12–36 hours after exposure.
-Illness is commonly manifested by acute diarrhea, abdominal pain, fever, and sometimes vomiting.
+The incubation period is typically 6–72 hours; while atypical, illness has been documented even 14 days after exposure.
+Illness is commonly manifested as acute diarrhea, abdominal pain, fever, and sometimes vomiting.
 The illness usually lasts 4–7 days, and most people recover without treatment.
 Approximately 5% of people develop bacteremia or focal infection (such as meningitis or osteomyelitis).
 Salmonellosis outcomes differ by serotype.
 Infections with some serotypes, including Dublin and Choleraesuis, are more likely to result in invasive infections.
 Rates of invasive infections and death are generally higher among infants, older adults, and people with immunosuppressive conditions (including HIV), hemoglobinopathies, and malignant neoplasms.
 Infection with antibiotic-resistant organisms has been associated with a higher risk of bloodstream infection and hospitalization.

 No vaccine is available against nontyphoidal Salmonella infection.
-Preventive measures are aimed at avoiding foods and drinks at high risk for contamination; frequent handwashing, especially after contacting animals or their environment; and taking additional food and water precautions while traveling (see Chapter 2, Food & Water Precautions).
+Preventive measures are aimed at avoiding foods and drinks at high risk for contamination; frequent handwashing, especially after contacting animals or their environment; and taking food and water precautions (see Chapter 2, Food & Water Precautions).